-Healthy Kids includes medical, dental, vision, prescription drugs, mental health coverage, and substance abuse treatment.
+Healthy Kids includes, but not limited to, medical, dental, vision, prescription drugs, mental health coverage, and substance abuse treatment.

 Under the ACA, Oregon Healthy Kids now covers children with family incomes up to 300% of poverty or about $61,300 for a single mother of two.